Ultra Decadent Grain-Free Chocolate Brownies

 Instructions for Grain-free Chocolate Brownies at a Glance

-- Line an 8 inch x 8 in pan with foil by turning the pan upside down and fold the foil over the outside of the pan like you are wrapping a gift.
+- Line an 8 x 8-inch pan with foil by turning the pan upside down and fold the foil over the outside of the pan like you are wrapping a gift.
 Smooth the foil then remove it from the outside of the pan.

 - In a medium to large saucepan, melt the butter and cook it until it is starting to turn brown.
 Watch it carefully so it doesn't burn then remove it from the heat.

 - While the butter is melting, chop the unsweetened and the semi-sweet chocolate and set aside.

 - When the butter starts to brown, remove the pan from the heat and stir in the chocolate.
 Let the pan sit for a minute or two, then mix until the chocolate is melted and no lumps remain.

 - Stir in the sugar, vanilla, coffee granules and salt.
 Mix until the sugar is almost no longer grainy and the mixture is starting to cool.

 - Add eggs all at once and beat until mixture is smooth